usnistgov/core_linked_records_app/README.rst

 Example configuration and XML file:
 -----------------------------------

 The example below shows a configuration of a CDCS instance using the core_linked_records_app settings and what an XML document with a PID would look like in this case:

-Settings.py:
+1. Edit `settings.py`:

 .. code:: python